Modified from a post originally appearing on Mismikado Down the Sidewalk

 As a mother: Labor is painful.
 Labor can feel like hell.
-But billions of woman have done it before me and pain is only temporary.
+But billions of women have done it before me and pain is only temporary.
 The pain cannot kill me.
 So all the benefits that have lead me to this decision far outweigh the fear of pain.
 Running 26.2 miles is painful but we don't tell people they shouldn't do it.
 So why should we tell women they shouldn't do something that is completely natural and apart of life?

 As your doula: Every woman needs to birth in the way that is best for her.
-If you truly afraid of pain then having the option of pain medication can be just the right amount of relief you need to get through childbirth peacefully.
+If you are truly afraid of pain then having the option of pain medication can be just the right amount of relief you need to get through childbirth peacefully.
 But know all the risks and side effects before making that decision.
-In my first labor, I decided to accept a combination of Tylonel with Codeine and Vistaril.
+In my first labor, I decided to accept a combination of Tylenol with Codeine and Vistaril.
 I was warned that it would not remove the pain but would help me sleep between contractions and that it did.
 But that also threw off my brain's natural ability to cope through labor.
-An unmedicated labor gives you breaks between contractions to catch your breath, regroup your energy reserves, and prepare your mind for the next wave of pain.
+Unmedicated labor gives you breaks between contractions to catch your breath, regroup your energy reserves, and prepare your mind for the next wave of pain.
 When you are sleeping during those breaks, you don't have any frame of reference for how far apart your contractions really are and they start to feel like they are right on top of each other with never-ending pain when in fact you have whole minutes of complete calm between them.
 Had I understood that better the first time around, I would have never put myself through that mental turmoil and let my mind and body carry me through the pain.

 "What if something goes wrong?"